trombonehero/gradescope-utils/gradescope_utils/autograder_utils/README.md

 ## decorators

-Two decorators are provided for annotating test cases.
+Decorators are provided for annotating test cases.

 ### @weight